 \subsection{Scenario 3}

-In this part, we investigate how different choices for $\alpha(\lambda)$ affects the performance.
-We set the communication cost to $C = 0.1$ and the Byzantine client fraction to $\lambda = 0.1$.
-The attack scheme is the same as scenario 1 (see \eqref{eqn:sce1attack}).
+In this part, we look at how the different choices for the $\alpha(\lambda)$ mapping effects the performance.
+The model noise and the sampling noise as well as the global arm means are the same as those used in Scenario 1.
+We set the communication cost to $C=2$ and the Byzantine client fraction to $\lambda = 0.1$.
+The attack scheme of a Byzantine client is the same as Scenario 1, and it follows $\eqref{eqn:sce1attack}$.